mtj0928/SwiftyConst/README.md

 # SwiftyConst

-SwiftyConst can automatically embe your constant values to Swift files.
+SwiftyConst can automatically embed your constant values to Swift files.

 ## Input File
 Prepare such following swift file.